By Owen Lloyd / DGR News Service

-Sexual violence was also utilized as a means of warfare by settlers.
-In 1860, a report in the San Francisco Bulletin was told by a resident of Mendocino County that an effort was being made to exterminate the Clear Lake Indians by means of venereal disease:
+Sexual violence was also utilized as a means of warfare by settlers, against both women and young girls.
+In 1860, a report in the San Francisco Bulletin by a resident of Mendocino County revealed that an effort was being made to exterminate the Clear Lake Indians by means of venereal disease:

 Of five or six hundred squaws, from ten years old and upwards, he was assured that not a solitary individual was exempt.
 Civilized humanity will scarcely believe it possible for human beings to be degraded so far below savages, as are the filthy wretches who infect the frontier settlements, and commit such deeds of rapine and blood as we have here but inadequately described.